-Is creating a product strategy worth the effort and how does it fit into the big picture?
-In-between launches and sprints, feature requests and readiness, product managers are expected to come up with a product strategy.
-It’s difficult to flip the switch when most of your time is spent in the weeds taking care of the day-to-day product needs.
-Furthermore, executives rarely think that the requested enhancements to a product are strategic, meaning they won’t drive significant revenue.
-The Playbook:
+Creating a product strategy isn’t easy for product managers.
+It’s difficult to flip the switch when most of your time is spent in the weeds taking care of the day-to-day product needs, launches, sales support, etc. Furthermore, executives rarely think that enhancements to a product are strategic, meaning they won’t drive significant revenue.

 Make the exercise of creating a product strategy more about customer outcomes than product success and it becomes a pretty simple exercise.
 Plus the value will be unquestionable.

 Here’s an example of how you’d communicate your product strategy from the customer’s perspective.

 In the next 12 months, we’re going to help our target customers accomplish two things.